suarezjessie/bag-of-visual-words/README.md

 # Bag of Visual Words

 This repository contains a simple implementation of a descriptors to bag of words converter.
-The file contains functions on converting image descriptors to bag of words and training a k-NN to find the nearest neighbor of a particular image.
+The file contains functions on converting image descriptors to bag of words and training a k-NN to find the similar images based on bag of words.

 ## Functions